glotzerlab/signac-docs/docs/source/tutorial.rst

     ~/ideal_gas_project $ python project.py run

-However, if you execute this in your own terminal, you might have noticed a warning messages printed out at the end, that read similar to:
+However, if you execute this in your own terminal, you might have noticed a warning message printed out at the end, that read similar to:

 .. code-block:: none